Docs suggest Fla. went outside its own guidelines to transport migrants to Martha's Vineyard

 Records show the flight made a brief stop in Crestview, FL, on the way to Martha’s Vineyard, but none of the passengers got off the plane.

-“We take what’s going at the southern border very seriously,” said Florida’s Governor Ron DeSantis, shortly after news of the flights swiftly attracted international attention.
+“We take what’s going at the southern border very seriously,” said DeSantis, shortly after news of the flights swiftly attracted international attention.

 DeSantis wasted no time taking credit for the flights and even revealed his plan to pay for more as a way to open America’s eyes to the border crisis.